Chicago Muslims and United Methodists Call for Justice in Gaza

 Love should be shown without pretending.
 Hate evil and hold on to what is good.
 Love each other like the members of your family.
 Be the best at showing honor to each other.
-Don’t hesitate to be enthusiastic—be on fire in the Spirit as you serve the Lord!
+Don’t hesitate to be enthusiastic--be on fire in the Spirit as you serve the Lord!
 Be happy in your hope, stand your ground when you’re in trouble, and devote yourselves to prayer.
-Contribute to the needs of God’s people, and welcome strangers into your home.
+Contribute to the needs of God’s people, and welcome strangers into your home. --Romans 12:9-13

 Grace and peace to you in the hope that is ours in Christ.

 When the kids were little, we liked to walk in county or state parks.
 It was not uncommon for Rachel to see a toad or frog and pick it up.
-You know the inevitable question: ‘Dad, can we keep her?’
+You know the inevitable question: "Dad, can we keep her?"

-I would explain.
-‘Rachel, that little frog has a mom, maybe a dad or grandpa or little brother, and soon they will start missing her.
+I would explain, "Rachel, that little frog has a mom, maybe a dad or grandpa or little brother, and soon they will start missing her.
 She will want to go home to her table for supper, and you can imagine how sad it would be for them if their little girl did not come home.
 She will miss them.
 They will miss her.
-Let’s let her go so she can hop home.’
+Let’s let her go so she can hop home."

 Despite the fact that the federal government has built a concentration camp in Florida and has resorted to burning food aid rather than feed hungry children, I am still answering angry letters from the Council of Bishops’ epiphany letter, read in our churches, that sought dignity for immigrants.

-Bishop Tom Berlin, our bishop assigned to the Florida conference, has raised his opposition to a concentration camp built in Florida that costs $450 million per year to operate.
+Bishop Tom Berlin, who is assigned to the Florida conference, has raised his opposition to a concentration camp built in Florida that costs $450 million per year to operate.
 Inmates are given food infested with maggots.
 Mosquitoes, some carrying disease, are everywhere.
 The lights are left on so inmates cannot sleep.
 Of course, immigration reform is needed.
 Of course, persons who have committed serious crimes must be addressed.
 How do you defend a concentration camp with your Christian faith?
 Might the FEMA money used to maintain this be better spent in Texas or on a natural disaster?

 Siblings in Christ, we have been divided by powerful, moneyed voices.
 Many hearts have been turned to revile immigrants by allowing ourselves to fear them in the most criminal terms.
 Consider how many United Methodists approve of this example of structural and systemic racism.
 Who would want to join that church?